John Montagu Douglas Scott, 7th Duke of Buccleuch: Early life

 Buccleuch was born in 1864, the son of William Montagu Douglas Scott, 6th Duke of Buccleuch and Lady Louisa Hamilton.
 He was the second of eight children.
 His elder brother, Walter Henry, Earl of Dalkeith, was killed in a deer-hunting accident in Achnacary Forest, at the age of 25.
 Walter was unmarried, and the title of Earl of Dalkeith passed to John.
 He was a direct male-line descendant of Charles II.
 In 1881, he served as a Midshipman in the Royal Navy onboard HMS Bacchante with the grandsons of Queen Victoria – Prince Albert Victor, Duke of Clarence and Avondale and Prince George of Wales, later George V of the United Kingdom.
 He was promoted to the rank of Lieutenant in September 1883.

-During the First World Ward, he vacated the family's ancestral London home, Montagu House, Whitehall, which was taken over as Government Offices.
+During the First World War, he vacated the family's ancestral London home, Montagu House, Whitehall, which was taken over as Government Offices.
 The Duke took a new London residence at No. 2 Grosvenor Place.